 Imagine a workday from a celebrated spot?
-A workday at the top of a mountain, or overlooking the crashing waves?
+A workday at the top of a mountain?
+Overlooking the crashing waves?

 Welcome to a day in the life of a digital nomad.